athmao/distrSGD/README.md

 # distrSGD
-Multiple distributed stochastic gradient descent topologies implemented in NS-3, in order to simulate the effects of network bottlenecks on distributed SGD datacenter topologies
+Network simulator, implemented in `C++` using `ns-3` in order to model and observe the network as a bottleneck to various distributed stochastic gradient descent topologies for deep learning in data centers.